-&lt;sup>2Predicting the use and impact of bundling and other contractual arrangements often requires an empirical approach, because of the wide range of possible theoretical explanations and predictions.
 Much of the theoretical literature on bundling addresses the reasons why upstream firms might choose to offer pure bundling contracts.
 The most closely-related theoretical work is Burstein (1960), which views full-line forcing as a means of achieving the effects of vertical integration.
 A more recent strand of the theoretical literature focuses on the ability of bundling to leverage a firm's strongest products to induce retailers to replace competing upstream products with products from the bundling firm.
-See for example, Whinston (1990), Choi and Stefanadis (2001), Carlton and Waldman (2002) and Nalebuff (2004).
+This "leverage effect" is discussed in numerous theoretical papers including, for example, Whinston (1990), Choi and Stefanadis (2001), Carlton and Waldman (2002) and Nalebuff (2004).

-&lt;sup>3Another strand of the theoretical literature examines the ability of bundling to implement price discrimination.
+Another strand of the theoretical literature examines the ability of bundling to implement price discrimination.
 Upstream firms may profit from tying their products if the preferences of the downstream firms for each good are negatively correlated.
 Adams and Yellen (1976) provide the first formal model of price discrimination through tying, building on a seminal paper by Stigler (1962).
-Their work is generalized by McAfee, McMillan and Whinston (1989) and Salinger (1995) among others.
+Their work is generalized by McAfee, McMillan and Whinston (1989) and Salinger (1995) among others.3